 Every Second Friday

-The August 12, 2016 Friday for the Arts! brings us still another wave of new venues, as well as music, art, entertainment, fun activities, food, refreshments, spirit, and spirits.
-There will be music in at least twelve performing arts venues, and there will be great exhibits at Walton Gallery, The Ward Center for Contemporary Art, the Library, Old Towne Studio 7, the Bistro at Market and Grove, and the Petersburg Area Art League.
+The September 9, 2016 Friday for the Arts! brings us still another wave of new venues, as well as music, art, entertainment, fun activities, food, refreshments, spirit, and spirits.
+There will be music in at least fourteen performing arts venues, and there will be great exhibits at Walton Gallery, The Ward Center for Contemporary Art, Old Towne Studio 7, the Chesterfield Gallery, the Bistro at Market and Grove, and the Petersburg Area Art League.